Code-Institute-Submissions/jennys-kitchen/README.md

 [Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes to build the design around.

-[Coolors](https://coolors.co/) - To determine a suitable color palette and find colors that worked well together.
+[Coolors](https://coolors.co/) - To determine a suitable colour palette and find colours that worked well together.

 [Google Fonts](https://fonts.google.com/) - To find the appropriate typefaces for a website of this type.